lukensmall/pkg_ping/README.md

 -h will print the options with -h. these options can be mixed and matched as well.

--i (“insecret”) option will also choose http and ftp mirrors, where the ftp mirrors are turned into http mirror listings and deduplicated. http/ftp mirrors are faster than the https mirror selections, however they pass over the internet without encryption.
-Integrity is preserved using -i, but secrecy is not.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.

+-S (“Secure only”) option will only choose https mirrors.
+Otherwise, http and ftp mirrors, where the ftp mirrors are turned into http mirror listings and deduplicated. http/ftp mirrors are faster than most https mirror selections, however they pass over the internet without encryption.
+Integrity is still preserved by SHA256.sig files which are public signatures, verified by public keys inside your OS and signed by the OpenBSD project. not using -S will still provide integrity, but will not provide secrecy.

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.